In this 4-minute read:

 - New application forms for Schedule C “gross income” applicants

-It remains to be seen whether the PPP loan window will be extended after the current application deadline of May 31, 2021, but we expect there’s a fairly good possibility that it will be, or that the PPP will be renewed yet again later in the year.
+It remains to be seen whether the PPP loan window will be reopened since the application deadline May 31, 2021 has passed, but we expect there’s a fairly good possibility that it will be, or that the PPP will be renewed yet again later.
 Regardless, recent changes in the PPP rules have shaken up independent contractors, sole proprietors, and eligible self-employed individuals who have questions about how they should calculate their maximum loan amounts, which tax documents they can use to apply, and which forms they should use.

 Let’s see if we can shed some light on these and other pertinent questions for these potential PPP borrowers.